chen-shujun23/Algotrading-Backtesting-Backend/README.md

 ## Unsolved Problems & Further Work

-- Create more endpoints for features, such as search for strategies...
+- Create more endpoints for features, such as search for strategies.